nyu-pl-fa18/class11/README.md

 In this view, a method call `o.m(a1, ...., an)` translates to a call of the corresponding global function `m(o, a1, ..., an)`.
 In our concrete example, `p.print()` translates to `print(p)`.
-The expression before the `.` in the method call expression is referred to as the *receiver expression* and the object that this expression evaluates to is the *receiver* of the method call.

 The name `this` is actually a keyword in Scala.
-A usage of `this` within the body of a method of a class will be bound to the instance on which the method is called.
+A usage of `this` within the body of a method of a class will be bound to the receiver of the method call.
 This can be useful to disambiguate, e.g., between formal parameters of a method and the fields of the instance on which that method is called:

 ```scala
 class Point(val first: Double, val second: Double) {